Food composition.

 Strength is not all about the weight

-To become stronger we also need sufficient exercise volume performed over the course of a micro-cycle of training.
+To become stronger we also need sufficient exercise volume performed over the course of a micro-cycle or week of training.
 Resting for longer periods will help us complete more sets while largely maintaining our force production.
 Resting for shorter periods is better suited for muscular hypertrophy.
 If your interested to read into this, below is a study carried out by Willardson and Jeffrey M PhD. https://journals.lww.com/nsca-scj/fulltext/2008/06000/a_brief_review__how_much_rest_between_sets_.9.aspx

 Why you should be strength training.